prsek/PRSEK/README.md

 !logs - View or export bot logs.

-Configuration
+#**Configuration**#

-The bot's behavior can be customized via the config.json file.
+(The bot's behavior can be customized via the config.json file.)

 Key settings include:

-Command Prefix: Change the prefix for commands (e.g., !, ?).
+-Command Prefix: Change the prefix for commands (e.g., !, ?).

-Rate Limits: Adjust rate limits for chat messages and API requests.
+-Rate Limits: Adjust rate limits for chat messages and API requests.

-Permissions: Set permissions for commands (viewer, mod, streamer-only).
+-Permissions: Set permissions for commands (viewer, mod, streamer-only).

-Logging: Enable or disable logging and specify log file locations.
+-Logging: Enable or disable logging and specify log file locations.

-Contributing
+#**Contributing**#

 We welcome contributions to PRSEK!
 If you'd like to contribute, please follow these steps:

-Fork the repository.
+-Fork the repository.

-Create a new branch for your feature or bugfix.
+-Create a new branch for your feature or bugfix.

-Commit your changes and push to your fork.
+-Commit your changes and push to your fork.

-Submit a pull request with a detailed description of your changes.
+-Submit a pull request with a detailed description of your changes.

-Support
+#**Support**#
 If you encounter any issues or have questions, please:

 Open an issue on GitHub.

 Join our Discord server for community support.

-License
+#License#
 PRSEK is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgements
+#Acknowledgements#

-TwitchIO - For the Twitch API interaction library.
+-TwitchIO - For the Twitch API interaction library.

-Songify - For the music playback application.
+-Songify - For the music playback application.

-You! - For using PRSEK and supporting the project!
+-You! - For using PRSEK and supporting the project!

-Happy Streaming! 🎶
+###Happy Streaming! 🎶###